beemobot/docs.beemo.gg/utility/xp.md

 ---

 # XP
-Beemo's XP system allows for members to gain experience as they participate in the server.
+Beemo's XP system allows for members to gain experience as they participate in the server via text & voice channels.

 ---

 ## About

-Users are able to gain XP through both text and voice channels, with customisable curves and rewards for levels.
-Servers can then add roles to be rewarded at different level milestones and benefit from an intregrated XP leaderboard.
+Users are able to gain XP through both text and voice channels, with customisable curves and role rewards for levels.
+Servers can add roles to be rewarded at different level milestones and benefit from an intregrated XP leaderboard.

+If enabled alongside XP, users will also gain Honey at the same rate, which is consumable in a Honey role shop.
+See https://docs.beemo.gg/utility/honey for more information on the Honey shop.

 ## Commands